HaoZeke/grimoire/src/content/articles/technicalPres.md

 * Googling (unless as a last resort)

-Google above refers to the base search including crap like quora, stackexchange etc. Google only when you don't know the field to search
+Google above refers to the base search including crap like Quora, StackExchange etc. Google only when you don't know the field to search

 Also in general: